TwilioDevEd/automated-survey-spring/README.md

 install all dependencies and build the application.
 If no other port is specified, the app will run in port `8080`.

 If you don't have gradle installed, you can use the Gradle Wrapper included in this project.
-Just go to the root directory of the project and prepend any gradle task with the executable `gradlew`.
+Just go to the root directory of the project and prepend any gradle task with the executable `./gradlew`.
 So you can run the application by doing this in the root directory of the project:

 ```